 Specific Amberton Degree Offerings

-If you’re a working adult and are interested in ongoing training to help advance your career, then one of our graduate specializations may be for you.
-Some of our specializations can be completed as standalone programs, while others are earned in conjunction with one of our degree programs; we offer specializations on both the undergraduate and graduate levels.
+If you’re a working adult and are interested in ongoing training to help advance your career, then one of our graduate certifications may be for you.
+Some of our certifications can be completed as standalone programs, while others are earned in conjunction with one of our degree programs; we offer certifications on both the undergraduate and graduate levels.
 Along with Change Management, some of your options include Adult Training and Development, Diversity Awareness, Conflict Management and Resolution, Executive Communication Skills, Project Management, Executive Leadership, Human Resource Management, and Christian Counseling.
-We also offer a range of bachelors and masters degree programs catering to working adults exclusively.
-Earning a specialization can help increase your marketability and focus your job search as you look to advance in your career.
+We also offer a range of bachelor's and master's degree programs catering to working adults exclusively.
+Earning a certification can help increase your marketability and focus your job search as you look to advance in your career.
 Contact us with any questions.

 Hours Required: 12